ahdis/chmed/pages/_includes/dosage.md

 ## Introduction

-The model of dosages between CHMED16A and the CHMED20AF FHIR version differ sligthly due to the FHIR Dosage model.
+The model of dosages between CHMED16A and the CHMED20AF FHIR version differ sligthly due to the FHIR dosage model.
 This has an effect on how to map the different attributes form CHMED16A to CHMED20AF.

 ## Posology and Dosage